 What kind of digital interventions are we talking about?

 “Right now, we’re talking about internet interventions that are almost like educational classes and self-management tools.
-If we look at a face-to-face behavior change intervention that’s effective, the chances are pretty good that we can move many key parts of it on to the internet.
+If we look at a face-to-face behaviour change intervention that’s effective, the chances are pretty good that we can move many key parts of it on to the internet.
 These interventions include a lot of didactic educational information, setting goals, setting targets and self-monitoring.
 They help people change their activities and learn skills to manage stress.
 We may be able to help many people in the countries where there’s not a lot of human help available by strengthening their abilities for self-care.

 But in other countries we don’t want technology to replace human services.
 We want it so supplement and add to human services and increase the convenience and effectiveness of in-person support.”